leonardopresoto/flutter_layout_example/README.md

 A project to simulate a furniture shop app.

-I was intending to develop an app with little more complex layout
+I intended to develop an app with a little more complex layout

 I've implemented it based on a Flutter online course (Alura:https://cursos.alura.com.br/course/flutter-layout-aplicacao)